Estadio Misael Delgado

 Estadio Misael Delgado is a multi-use stadium in Valencia, Venezuela.
-It is currently used mostly for football matches and is the home stadium of Carabobo FC.
+It is currently used mostly for football matches and is the home stadium of Carabobo FC and Gran Valencia FC.
 The stadium holds 10,400 people (all seaters) and was reopened in 2001 (last remodel).
-The stadium hosted the 1994 South American Games.
+The stadium hosted the 1994 South American Games and the Campeonato Sudamericano Sub-20 de 1977 in which Diego Maradona participated.